 Capuchino Palo Cortado (1790) VORS

 The Capuchino Palo Cortado is a rare wine coming from one of the oldest existing soleras in the Jerez district dating back to 1790.
 The name Capuchino refers to the Capuchin monks who live in Jerez.
-While sold as a VORS (guaranteed minimum age of 30 years) is at least twice that age, and probably older.
-The entire solera is compromise of 25 barrels and only 1.5% of the wine is drawn yearly from each barrel.
-After the dismantling by Pernod Ricard of the Allied Domecq empire in 2005, the VORS soleras were bought by Osborne and moved to El Puerto de Santa Maria, where they now form part of the bodega/museum along with other amazing soleras.
-These old wines have been beautifully looked after by oenologist Ignacio Lozano, despite their lack of real profitability.
-They could never be sold for their real value, but help give prestige to the bodega and its other products.
-And to Sherry in general.
+While sold as a VORS (guaranteed minimum age of 30 years) it is at least twice that age.
+The entire solera is compromised of 25 barrels, and only 1.5% of the wine is drawn from each barrel annually.
+After the dismantling of the Allied Domecq empire in 2005 by Pernod Ricard, the VORS soleras were bought by Osborne and moved to El Puerto de Santa Maria, where they (along with other amazing soleras) now form part of the Osborne bodega and museum.
+Despite their lack of real profitability, these old wines have been lovingly looked after by oenologist Ignacio Lozano.
+The wines could never be sold for their real value, but help give prestige to the bodega and to the sherry category in general.

-PAIRING SUGGESTIONS: Capuchino pairs extremely well with Jamon Iberico, aged manchego, Almonds and hazelnuts - try it with the Middle-eastern dip dukkah, Sautéed mushrooms, Albondigas (meatballs) and Patés, especially game pates.
+Capuchino pairs extremely well with jamon iberico, aged manchego, almonds and hazelnuts.
+Also try it with middle-eastern dip dukkah, sautéed mushrooms, albondigas (meatballs) and patés, especially game patés.

-TASTING NOTES: The NV Capuchino VORS Palo Cortado displays a bright mahogany robe, has a nose of incense, noble woods, quince, a touch spirity and lots of hazelnuts, while the medium- to full-bodied palate is quite bitter, intense and powerful with the roundness of an Oloroso, persistent and full, with good acidity, ending with a note of coffee.
-Notes by Luis Gutierrez.
 An essential Palo Cortado, from a solera established in 1790, this holds to the drier side of the style.
 It seems to have absorbed all the limestone of the albariza soil of Jerez, presenting it with a mineral austerity that is saline to the extreme.
-However, it also carries a few drops of sweetness, a touch of gentleness that will make it a fine bridge to the juicy, dark meat of roasted game birds.
-Notes by Patricio Tapia.
+However, it also carries a few drops of sweetness, a touch of gentleness that will make it a fine bridge to the juicy, dark meat of roasted game birds. -- Patricio Tapia